 - Location accuracy

-CrowdMag data are stored (for a foreseeable future) in an internal, non-public database at the NOAA’s National Geophysical Data Center, Boulder, CO, U.S.A .
-Our magnetic field research team will use these data to assess the utility of using crowdsourced magnetic data for modeling Earth’s magnetic field.
+For the foreseeable future, CrowdMag data are stored in an internal, non-public database at the NOAA's National Centers for Environmental Information, Boulder, CO, U.S.A .
+Our magnetic field research team will use this data to assess the utility of incorporating crowdsourced magnetic field data for modeling Earth’s magnetic field.
 Using CrowdMag data, our team will periodically produce scientific products such as maps, graphs and/or mathematical models.
-In order to further magnetic field research, these products may be presented at meetings, be included in publications, or be made available to public via Internet.
+In order to further geomagnetic field research, these products may be presented at meetings, be included in publications, or be made available to the public via the Internet.

 Crowdsourced magnetic data

 This map shows data collected from phones around the world!
 Displayed is the crowdsourced magnetic data collected in the past 24 hours from the CrowdMag app.
 For displaying older data, click the “+” sign on the map.
-We have added some uncertainty to each data point shown to ensure the privacy of our contributors.
+We have added some uncertainty to each of the shown data points to ensure the privacy of our contributors.
 This map is updated every hour.
-F channel represents Total Strength, H channel represents Horizontal Component, and Z channel represents the Magnetic Field’s Vertical Component.
+The F channel represents Total Magnetic Field Strength, H channel represents the Magnetic Field’s Horizontal Component, and Z channel represents the Magnetic Field’s Vertical Component.
 Use the menu in the map’s top-right corner to access a different date range of data.
 Please note that the user locations are snapped to the nearest grid points (following a roughly 1x1 kilometer grid).

 Be a citizen scientist!

 Use your phone as a magnetic sensor!
 Here is an opportunity for you to be a part of our research on the geomagnetic field.
-Install CrowdMag app and share your magnetic data.
-You can also view maps and graphs shared by other citizen scientists.
-Please send your feedback to email@example.com.
+Install the CrowdMag app and share your magnetic data with scientists.
+You can also view the maps and graphs shared by other citizen scientists.
+Please send your feedback to firstname.lastname@example.org.